Radiofrequency electromagnetic radiation carries energy and information.

 Radiofrequency (RF) electromagnetic radiation (EMR) is the transfer of energy by radio waves.
 RF EMR lies in the frequency range between 3 kilohertz (kHz) to 300 gigahertz (GHz).
 RF EMR is non-ionising radiation, meaning that it has insufficient energy to break chemical bonds or remove electrons (ionisation).

 RF EMR is produced by both natural and artificial sources.
 Natural sources like the sun, the earth and the ionosphere all emit low level RF fields.
 Artificial sources of RF EMR are mainly used for telecommunications purposes.
-Radio and television broadcasting, mobile phones, pagers, cordless phones, police and fire department radios, point-to-point links and satellite communications all produce RF EMR.
+Radio and television broadcasting, mobile phones, wireless networks such as Wi-Fi, cordless phones, police and fire department radios, point-to-point links and satellite communications all produce RF EMR.
 Other sources of RF fields include microwave ovens, radar, industrial heaters and sealers, and various medical applications.

 RF EMR has both electric and magnetic field components.
 It is often convenient to express the strength of the RF field in terms of each component.
 For example, the unit 'volts per metre' (V/m) is used to measure the electric field strength, and the unit 'amperes per metre' (A/m) is used to express the magnetic field strength.
 Another common way to characterise an RF field is by means of the power density.
 Power density is defined as power per unit area and is expressed in units of watts per square metre (W/m²) (or milliwatts per square centimetre, mW/cm², or microwatts per square centimetre, µW/cm²).
 The quantity used to measure how much RF EMR is actually absorbed by the body is called the Specific Absorption Rate or SAR.
 The SAR is usually expressed in units of watts per kilogram (W/kg) or milliwatts per gram (mW/g).
 The measurement of RF fields is described in detail in the Brooks Air Force Bases’s Radiofrequency Radiation Dosimetry Handbook.